 2.8 Stated capital

 Ordinary shares are classified as equity.
 Ordinary shares which were bought back and recorded as treasury shares have been cancelled.
-Ordinary shares bought back by the Company via its annual tender mechanism have also been cancelled.
+Ordinary shares bought back by the Company via its tender mechanism and compulsory redemption have also been cancelled.